Last updated 27 April 2023

 In Part One, I explained some reasons why people are resistant to listening to audiobooks.
 I then offered 3 ways to make your audiobooks more discoverable to an audience, with related tactics for each: be authentic, be consistent, and be creative.

-Part Two contains 4 more ways to promote your audiobooks and includes some very specific tactics on 5 social media sites (Goodreads, Twitter, Soundcloud, Facebook, YouTube) such as instructions about adding the audio edition to Goodreads and subscribing to my Twitter list of audiobook reviewers and bloggers.
+Part Two contains 4 more ways to promote your audiobooks, including marketing based on any locations in the book.
+I offer some very specific tactics on 5 social media sites (Goodreads, Twitter, Soundcloud, Facebook, YouTube) such as instructions about adding the audio edition to Goodreads and subscribing to my Twitter list of audiobook reviewers and bloggers.
 Be sure to read my comments for updated info about the Goodreads process.
 This page gives more detailed instructions about subscribing to and using my Twitter lists to find reviewers.

 I created an Evernote check sheet of my minimal publicity actions, which you can view here.